igorskyflyer/npm-common-types/README.md

 ### `PropertiesOf<Type>`

-Extracts all properties from a `Type`.
+Extracts all properties from the type `Type`.

 <br>